The pass-through deduction allows qualifying real estate investors to deduct up to 20% of net business earnings from their income taxes.

 Rental activities do not necessarily need to be carried out by the landlord to benefit from the deduction.
 Hours can be made up by employees or independent contractors.
 The important thing is that everything is accurately recorded.
 Dates, descriptions of the service, and names of people who performed services should be noted.

 One way to easily track the hours spent managing your rentals is to keep a detailed log.
-To this effect, you can use the inbuilt mileage log in Landlord Studio as a time tracker and simply run a mileage report at the end of the year to tally up your total hours.
+To this effect, you can use the inbuilt mileage tracker in Landlord Studio as a time tracker and simply run a mileage report at the end of the year to tally up your total hours.

 Even if you are a landlord who spends over 250 hours of a year performing rental services, you may not be eligible for the pass-through deduction depending on other factors.
 If you own rental real estate that you also occupy, the 20% deduction is not applicable.
 Likewise, property rented on a triple net lease basis is excluded from the deduction.